Replacing retainers can be costly. But how much do retainers cost to replace?

 Risks Of Diy

-DIY retainer replacement might seem cost-effective.
-But it has several risks:
+DIY retainer replacement might seem cheaper, but it comes with real risks:

 - Poor Fit: DIY retainers may not fit well.
 This can cause discomfort or even damage your teeth.